nomeata/haskell-via-sokoban/04-typeclasses.md

 The `Eq Coord` instance
 ------------------------

-Now that we know what method the class as, we can write our own instance for `Coord`:
+Now that we know which methods the class has, we can write our own instance for `Coord`:
 ```haskell
 instance Eq Coord where
   C x1 y1 == C x2 y2 = x1 == x2 && y1 == y2